lakshaygoyal19/A2305221389/README.md

 ## Features

 - Fetches and displays a list of products based on company, category, and other criteria.
-- Shows product details including price, rating, and availability.
+- Shows detailed information for each product, including price, rating, discount, and availability.
-- Provides a responsive design for viewing product information.
+- Provides a responsive design for optimal viewing on various devices.